ibm-cloud-docs/openwhisk/openwhisk_actions.md

   As you can see, this example adds `example-package-deckofplayingcards` as a dependency.
 Notice that `CCurl`, `Kitura-net` and `SwiftyJSON` are provided in the standard Swift action, so you should include them in your own `Package.swift` only for Swift 3 actions.

-- Build the Action by running the following command for a Swift 3 action:
+- Build the action by running the following command for a Swift 3 action:
   ```
   bash compile.sh hello swift:3.1.1
   ```